Kentik Proxy Agent

 -logstash string logstash endpoint (kproxy only), ‘DISABLE’ to disable

--mask_file string string Truncates results of IP matches to the corresponding subnet based on netmask in CIDR format.
+-mask_file string Truncates results of IP matches to the corresponding subnet based on netmask in CIDR format.
 List must contain netmask for v4,v6 and may contain CIDR blocks that are outside of default mask.
 Format is: first line: v4,v6 cidrs, After list of cidrs

 -max int Max FPS (default 4000)